Yuriy-AP/Project/README.md

 3) USe the model to construct and re-balance stock portfolio.
 Evaluation of the portfolio performance.

-### Plot 2 - USer interaction for portfolio construction:
+### Plot 2 - User interaction for portfolio construction:
-1) Uses the data from Plot 1
-2) Implements reversal strategy, but takes specific inputs from the user (e.g. top returns(t-1) quantile, threshold for revenue growth, and threshold for EBIT margin.
+1) Implements reversal strategy, but takes specific inputs from the user (e.g. top returns(t-1) quantile, threshold for revenue growth, and threshold for EBIT margin.
-3) Constructs and re-balances stock portfolio, based on the considered rules.
+2) Constructs and re-balances stock portfolio, based on the considered rules.
 Runs evaluation of the portfolio performance.

 ### my_project.py - Complete code for generation of the results